icopy-site/awesome/docs/awesome/awesome-adafruitio.md

 ## Hardware

-Adafruit IO is compatible with any hardware which can communicate over HTTP.
+Adafruit IO is compatible with _any_ hardware which can communicate over HTTP or MQTT.

 - [Adafruit-Produced Boards](https://www.adafruit.com/iot) - Where to buy Adafruit IO compatible boards produced by Adafruit.

 ## Newsletter

-- [Adafruit IoT Monthly Newsletter](https://www.adafruitdaily.com/) - A weekly newsletter on the Internet-of-Things and Adafruit IO, a spam-free list.
+- [Adafruit IoT Newsletter](https://www.adafruitdaily.com/) - A monthly newsletter on the Internet-of-Things, a spam-free list.
 - [Archives of all newsletters](https://blog.adafruit.com/tag/iot-monthly) - List of every newsletter published.

 ## News

 - [Adafruit IO on Hackaday](https://hackaday.com/tag/adafruit-io) - Hackaday posts related to Adafruit IO.
-- [Adafruit IO on Hackster.io](https://blog.hackster.io/search?q=adafruit_io) - Hackster.io posts related to Adafruit IO.
+- [Adafruit IO on Hackster.io](https://blog.hackster.io/search?q=adafruit_io) - Hackster posts related to Adafruit IO.

 ## Social